Northwest Dance Halls

 The Fish started their show with there trademark give me an "F" rant and it didn't spell FISH.
 There were other strange visual effects as well but I don't remember those images.

 The hall still exists and is now a bar named Celebrities.
-It was completely refurbished in the last 5 years and is a designated heritage building, not because of it Retinal Circus fame, but because it is the oldest dance hall in the West End of Vancouver.
+It was completely refurbished in the last 5 years and is a designated heritage building, not because of its Retinal Circus fame, but because it is the oldest dance hall in the West End of Vancouver.

 Vancouver was a big show town.
 As a young person I saw groups like the Fifth Dimension, Diana Ross and the Supremes and even Jimi Hendricks.
 Jimi played the Pacific Coliseum, a hockey rink with no acoustics to speak of.
 The opening band for Jimmy was The "Vanilla Fudge".
 They deafened us for about 45 minutes before Jimmy came on stage.
 He played 2 songs and said "F**k it, I've got a cold" and left.
 My hearing has never been the same since.